 Beth has been involved with SBN since 2009.
 She became SBN San Diego Chapter Director when she realized, soon after joining, there was no chapter there.
 “Scott Koepf was the president at the time, and he encouraged me to start the chapter.
 I’m really glad I did.”

 She enjoys the sense of “family” SBN membership brings.
 “A handful of people started coming to chapter meetings back when we started, and it has grown over the years.
 We get to know each other, and support one another, which is great.”

 Being highly involved in and supporting SBN events increases Beth’s professionalism and broadens her knowledge of many aspects of the travel business.
 Meetings and supplier presentations keep her up to date on the latest industry developments.
 The local ASTA chapter joined forces with the SBN San Diego Chapter several years ago, and the groups work hand-in-hand.
 “We’ve worked together to develop both our memberships and support each other’s efforts.
-It’s nice to have the blend of brick-and-mortar agents alongside SBN’s home-based agents.”
+It’s nice to have the blend of brick-and-mortar advisors alongside SBN’s home-based advisors.”

 One of the things Beth appreciates most about their meetings is the networking time to get to know others and learn what they specialize in.
 “We all feel we can contact one another to get answers to questions or learn from them.
-Several times, we’ve had new agents come to our meetings.
-The veteran agents reached out to welcome them, answer their questions and support their efforts to get into the business.”
+Several times, we’ve had new advisors come to our meetings.
+The veteran advisors reached out to welcome them, answer their questions and support their efforts to get into the business.”